top of page

 In the idyllic village of Ghasmali, Armenia, 1915, Avo and Shogho, along with their progressive teenage children, find their lives upended as tension escalates between Ottoman authorities and the Armenian people.
 As the shadows of tragedy loom, the family grapples with love, loss, and the pursuit of freedom.

-Amidst the chaos, the narrative takes us on a riveting journey around the world, from Armenia to the Republic of Georgia, then Havana, Cuba, and eventually to Los Angeles, CA, where the family faces discrimination and the daunting task of rebuilding their shattered lives.
-The relentless trials of illness, displacement, and separation become the crucible in which the family forges an indomitable spirit, embodying the resilience of those who persevere in the face of adversity.
+Amidst the chaos, the narrative takes a riveting journey around the world, from Armenia to the Republic of Georgia, then Havana, Cuba, and eventually to Los Angeles, CA, where the family faces discrimination and the daunting task of rebuilding their shattered lives.
+The relentless trials of social injustice, displacement, and separation become the crucible in which the family forges an indomitable spirit, embodying the resilience of those who persevere in the face of adversity.

 Pictured above: Getap, Armenia, formerly "Ghasmali", in the Shirak Region, July 2023.
 Photo by Emily Simonian.